Land a Lake Nipigon World Class Trophy Brook Trout

 brook-trout-fishing-2

-We made our home base at the cozy Quebec Lodge.
-Quebec Lodge is located 60 miles east of Thunder Bay in Red Rock with a stunning view of the mighty Lake Superior.
-Quebec Lodge has comfortable rooms, with fantastic breakfasts and dinners to start and end your day of adventure.
+We made our home base at the cozy The Lodge at Red Rock.
+The Lodge is located 60 miles east of Thunder Bay in Red Rock with a stunning view of the mighty Lake Superior.
+It has comfortable rooms, with fantastic breakfasts and dinners to start and end your day of adventure.
 The surrounding area of Lake Nipigon has much to offer besides fishing.
-Just a short distance away are amethyst mines which offer do-it-yourself gem hunting.
+Just a short distance away are amethyst mines, which offer do-it-yourself gem hunting.
 What a terrific family outing!
 The Ouimet Canyon Park is home to the region's "Grand Canyon."
 Visit the 150-metre-wide gorge and sheer cliffs that drop 100 metres straight down to the canyon floor.
 Spectacular views!
 Hiking, picnicking, camping and fishing are all on your doorstep here in the Nipigon region.

 brook-trout-fishing-3